-The five-year rolling average billed consumption continues to decline, but the most recent fiscal year experienced a slight increase.
+The five-year rolling average billed consumption continues to remain relatively constant.
 This may be due to pandemic related water consumption as the economy reopened with vaccines being administered and working from home became more common.

-In consideration of the economic stresses created by the COVID-19 pandemic on ratepayers, wastewater treatment rates for the 2021 fiscal year were not increased.
-HRSD reprioritized some planned investments, obtained relief from federal and state regulatory schedules, took advantage of historically low interest rates and judiciously used reserves previously set aside for unexpected needs to accommodate for deferred rate wastewater treatment rate increase.
+HRSD implemented a wastewater treatment rate increase for the 2022 fiscal year.
+Despite a boost in activity as COVID-19 infections dropped worldwide, economic growth remained subdued in 2022 and HRSD continued to reprioritize planned investments, obtained relief from federal and state regulatory schedules, took advantage of historically low interest rates and judiciously used reserves previously set aside for unexpected needs.
 HRSD will continue to monitor the COVID-19 impact on our ratepayers and make further adjustments to investment plans should the economic conditions warrant.